The WhiteRoom Guide to Ski Width

 When the conditions are deep, bring out the fatties.
 A wider ski provides floatation in deep snow but can also provide stability when the conditions are variable.
 The width of this type of ski can also be influenced by where and what type of snow you ski most often.
 Think typical Sierra cement vs. blower pow of the Wasatch vs. variable east coast conditions.

-Now that we discussed ski with not its time to talk about the rest of the design points.
+Now that we discussed ski width, now it’s time to talk about the rest of the design points.
 Stay tuned for part 2 of this design series.
 I’ll be talking about rocker and camber in the next installment.

 If you’d like to talk to a custom ski builder about your perfect ski contact Vin Faraci at WhiteRoom Skis today.